awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

  ```

- Use the `FPGA-load-local-image` command to load the FPGA with the pre-generated CL_DRAM_DMA AFI (https://github.com/aws/aws-FPGA/blob/master/hdk/cl/examples/cl_dram_dma/README.md#metadata). (load the AFI on All the slots)*
+ Use the `FPGA-load-local-image` command to load the FPGA with the pre-generated [CL_DRAM_DMA AFI](https://github.com/aws/aws-FPGA/blob/master/hdk/cl/examples/cl_dram_dma/README.md).
+Load the AFI on All the slots.

  ```
  $ for i in {0..7}; do sudo fpga-load-local-image -S $i -I agfi-0d132ece5c8010bf7; done